artstreltsov/pyimannotate/README.md

 # pyimannotate

+pyimannotate2 is an enhanced version of pyimannotate

 ### What is this tool for?
 pyimannotate is a Python-scripted Qt application tailored for hassle-free annotations of objects in images.
 Built on QGraphics architecture, it provides a smooth annotation experience to researchers aiming to mark locations of objects of interest.
-It supports input of all basic image formats (.png, .jpg, .bmp, .tif) or an annotated image in .json and outputs a .json file containing coordinates of objects, image size and a compressed copy of the image in bytes, among others, plus a .csv workbook featuring object locations.
+It supports input of all basic image formats (.png, .jpg, .bmp, .tif) or a label file in .json and outputs a .json file containing coordinates of objects, object types, respective label classes, image size and a compressed copy of the image in bytes (optinal, default=False, checkable in the 'File' tab), among others, plus a .csv workbook featuring the above.

 ** Note: Readme and the annotation tool itself are still under construction **

 ### Dependencies (Tested Version in Parenthesis):
 - Python 3.x (3.6)